In This Section

 - We’re one of only a handful of universities in the country to offer an accelerated

-- Align your final year’s research or project, as well as your clinical practice, with your specialized track.
+- Research projects, as well as your clinical practice, are aligned with your interests.

-- Gain hands-on experience working in the field at least one day per week starting in
+- Gain hands-on experience working in the field beginning in the first semester of the

 - You’ll take six intervention courses rather than the typical two or three offered